Local News Reports George Floyd And The Officer Who Killed Him Both Worked Security At The Same Club

 “My friend sent me (the video) and said this is your guy who used to work for you and I said, ‘It’s not him.’
 And then they did the closeup and that’s when I said, ‘Oh my God, that’s him.
 I didn’t recognize George as one of our security guys because he looked really different lying there like that.”

-KSTP 5 reached out to Chauvin’s attorney as well as the Minneapolis Police Department about the connection between Floyd and the officer, but neither returned the request for comment at the time their report was published on Thursday afternoon.
+KSTP 5 reached out to Chauvin’s attorney, as well as the Minneapolis Police Department, about the connection between Floyd and the officer.
+Neither returned the request for comment at the time their report was published on Thursday afternoon.

-The death of Floyd has caused an uproar across the nation, but specifically in his hometown of Minneapolis where protests have devolved into riots which have caused devastation.
+The death of Floyd has caused an uproar across the nation, but specifically in Minneapolis, where protests have devolved into riots which have caused devastation.

 People are rebelling against police brutality in Minneapolis Minnesota. pic.twitter.com/QybDa1bbZl